 For the sake of illustration, we have elected to provide the factors as they appear under federal law.
 Where appropriate, we have also included a reference to the more worker-friendly California law version.
 Whether the state or federal (or both) tests apply to your job position should be examined by competent legal counsel with eye toward the nature of your work, the industry within which you work, the manner in which you are paid, and (if litigation has begun) what claims are alleged in the particular lawsuit.

-Before your employer can deny you overtime pay (and deny you meal and rest breaks) by applying the federal executive exemption, the employer must demonstrate that you:
+Before your employer can deny you overtime pay under the (federal) executive exemption, the employer must demonstrate that you:

 - have the primary duty of managing the enterprise, or managing a customarily recognized department or subdivision of the enterprise, AND